 - Trim Foliage: To further eliminate shady hiding spots, trim the trees and bushes around your yard.
 Maintaining your yard with careful attention to shade producing landscaping will help reduce tick activity.

 - Repellents: Use tick repellents and sprays.
 Be sure to use effective repellents, by checking out the CDC’s website for up-to-date information on repellent recommendations and read labels carefully.

 - Pest Management: Invest in a targeted tick management program, like that offered by Western.
-Through involving a professional, you can keep your yard and family tick-free without cutting into your outdoor and family time.
+By involving a professional, you can keep your yard and family tick-free without cutting into your outdoor and family time.

 In fact, Western has an expert-designed and implemented Integrated Tick Control Program.
-Western professionals can access your yard for conducive conditions and help develop and provide a monthly barrier spray protection plan that will help keep your yard tick-free.
+Western professionals can assess your yard for conducive conditions and help develop and provide a monthly barrier spray protection plan that will help keep your yard tick-free.

 Ticks are not only annoying, but dangerous.
 If not properly handled, they could put you and your family at risk.
 If you feel like your yard is being taken over, don’t hesitate to contact the professionals at Western Pest Services.